How to play with a cat the right way

 You shouldn’t let your cat play with yarn either – this feature explains why.

 If your cat is food motivated, you can provide some extra incentive to play using food as a reward.
 This is also a great way to encourage an overweight cat to move more and work for his supper!
-Try hiding bits of dry cat food around the house for your cat to find or using a puzzle toy so that your cat has to work for each piece of his meal.
+Try hiding the best cat treats around the house for your cat to find or using a puzzle toy so that your cat has to work for each piece of his meal.
 To create an easy do-it-yourself puzzle toy, pour a small amount of kibble into each well of an empty egg carton.
 This will force your cat to use his tongue and paws to pull out pieces one at a time, keeping him busy for longer and encouraging more activity during his day.
+Alternatively, invest in one of the best cat puzzle feeders.

 Food is also a great way to reward your cat for playing appropriately with a new toy, especially if you are trying to discourage inappropriate play like attacking hands and feet.
 You can even use food as an incentive to teach your cat a few tricks!
 To ensure your cat doesn’t gain weight from these rewards, use pieces of his regularly portioned meals and limit treats to no more than 10% of his daily calorie intake.